BarranLab/ORIGAMI_2017/content/about.md

 +++
 <h2>> Hi there<span class="logo__cursor" style="width: 3px; height: 1.625rem;"></span></h2>

-his repository contains all interactive figures for the paper titled "ORIGAMI: A Software Suite for Activated Ion Mobility Mass Spectrometry (aIM-MS) Applied to Multimeric Protein Assemblies".
+This website contains all interactive figures for the paper titled "ORIGAMI: A Software Suite for Activated Ion Mobility Mass Spectrometry (aIM-MS) Applied to Multimeric Protein Assemblies".

 An example figure from the paper which allows certain level of interaction (i.e. paning, zooming-in/out, etc).
 The figures can be easily viewed in your browser by going to [home](https://migas-origami-2017.netlify.com/home/) of this website and selecting any of the posts.
 Each post consists of a single figure that is embedded on the website or can be opened in a separate tab by clicking on the **Open in another tab** link.